Stadium: Champion Hill

 My sixteenth stadium of 2011 was on Monday 14th March 2011 at Champion Hill in East Dulwich, London.
 The match was Fisher vs. Tunbridge Wells in the Kent League Premier Division.

 Champion Hill is positioned just 400 yards from East Dulwich railway station.
-It is placed adjacent to a Sainsbury's supermarket which sits on the land of the original Champion Hill Stadium which was sold by owners Dulwich Hamlet.
-The current incarnation of the ground, built in 1993, is based around the former training pitch next door.
-Dulwich Hamlet continue to be the main occupants with Fisher having groundshared since they were created out of the ashes of Fisher Athletic in 2009.
+It is placed adjacent to a Sainsbury's supermarket which sits on the land of the original Champion Hill Stadium which was sold by owners Dulwich Hamlet after an 80 year spell at the arena.
+The current incarnation of the ground, built in 1992, is based around the former training pitch next door.
+Dulwich Hamlet are the occupants but my visit saw Fisher FC who were groundshared at the site between 2009-2016.

 Opposite the Tommy Jover Stand on the south-east side of the ground is a covered standing terrace which sits level with the half-way line.
 The rest of the ground is uncovered standing behind a metal fence with the areas behind the two goals having raised concrete platforms for viewing.